Take a VIRTUAL TOUR of the ER

 We actively sought feedback from advisory groups, through regular surveys and by maintaining an open dialogue with our patients.
 The result is the intelligently designed Emergency Department, which best serves you, our patients.

-Dr. Robert Marcus is Medical Director of the Emergency Department of Northern Westchester Hospital.
+Dr. Jim Dwyer is Medical Director of the Emergency Department of Northern Westchester Hospital.

 Get our latest health and wellness tips and resources.